matrix-org/matrix-spec-proposals/proposals/3672-ephemeral-location-streaming.md

     "origin_server_ts": 1636829518182
 }
 ```

+If multiple live beacons exist, clients have the option of either aggregating
+all available location EDUs into one render or just those referencing a particular
+`m.beacon_info` state event.

 When the user decides they would like to stop sharing their live location the
 original `m.beacon_info`'s `live` property should be set to `false`.